apache/iotdb/docs/UserGuide/Operate-Metadata/Storage-Group.md

 -->

-# Storage Group Management
+# Database Management

 Storage Group can be regarded as Database in the relational database.

-## Create Storage Group
+## Create Database

-According to the storage model we can set up the corresponding storage group.
-Two SQL statements are supported for creating storage groups, as follows:
+According to the storage model we can set up the corresponding database.
+Two SQL statements are supported for creating databases, as follows:

 ```
-IoTDB > set storage group to root.ln
+IoTDB > create database root.ln
-IoTDB > create storage group root.sgcc
+IoTDB > create database root.sgcc
 ```

 We can thus create two storage groups using the above two SQL statements.

-It is worth noting that when the path itself or the parent/child layer of the path is already set as a storage group, the path is then not allowed to be set as a storage group.
-For example, it is not feasible to set `root.ln.wf01` as a storage group when two storage groups `root.ln` and `root.sgcc` exist.
+It is worth noting that when the path itself or the parent/child layer of the path is already created as database, the path is then not allowed to be created as database.
+For example, it is not feasible to create `root.ln.wf01` as database when two databases `root.ln` and `root.sgcc` exist.
 The system gives the corresponding error prompt as shown below:

 ```
-IoTDB> set storage group to root.ln.wf01
+IoTDB> CREATE DATABASE root.ln.wf01
-Msg: 300: root.ln has already been set to storage group.
+Msg: 300: root.ln has already been created as database.
-IoTDB> create storage group root.ln.wf01
+IoTDB> create database root.ln.wf01
-Msg: 300: root.ln has already been set to storage group.
+Msg: 300: root.ln has already been created as database.
 ```
-The LayerName of storage group can only be characters, numbers, underscores.
-If you want to set it to pure numbers or contain other characters, you need to enclose the storage group name with backticks (``).
+The LayerName of database can only be characters, numbers, underscores.
+If you want to set it to pure numbers or contain other characters, you need to enclose the database name with backticks (``).

-Besides, if deploy on Windows system, the LayerName is case-insensitive, which means it's not allowed to set storage groups `root.ln` and `root.LN` at the same time.
+Besides, if deploy on Windows system, the LayerName is case-insensitive, which means it's not allowed to create databases `root.ln` and `root.LN` at the same time.

-## Show Storage Group
+## SHOW DATABASES

-After creating the storage group, we can use the [SHOW STORAGE GROUP](../Reference/SQL-Reference.md) statement and [SHOW STORAGE GROUP \<PathPattern>](../Reference/SQL-Reference.md) to view the storage groups.
+After creating the database, we can use the [SHOW DATABASES](../Reference/SQL-Reference.md) statement and [SHOW DATABASES \<PathPattern>](../Reference/SQL-Reference.md) to view the storage groups.
 The SQL statements are as follows:

 ```
-IoTDB> show storage group
+IoTDB> SHOW DATABASES
-IoTDB> show storage group root.**
+IoTDB> SHOW DATABASES root.**
 ```

 The result is as follows: